Turn on more accessible mode Turn off more accessible mode Skip Ribbon Commands Skip to main content

 • Are conditions right for the rapid spread of the problem?

 • After you have determined the tolerance level (also called the threshold), you may select a pest management option that will keep damage below that level.
-Usually your goal will not be eradication of the pest, but to reduce the population instead.
+Usually, your goal will not be the eradication of the pest, but to reduce the population instead.
 Keep in mind that by eliminating a pest, you change the whole system.
-This may cause a die off of beneficial insects or allow other insects to become a pest instead.
+This may cause a die-off of beneficial insects or allow other insects to become a pest instead.

-5. Take action.
-When a threshold level has been, or is likely to be, reached, select the best biological, chemical or combination of control agents.
+When a threshold level has been or is likely to be, reached, select the best biological, chemical, or combination of control agents.

 • Biological control uses beneficial insects to control outdoor pests.
 This strategy requires that you:

-• use insecticides which kill only the target pest, not the beneficial insects
+• use insecticides that kill only the target pest, not the beneficial insects.

 • provide food and shelter for the beneficial insects (e.g., flowering plants which provide nectar).